THE LIMITS OF THE PHOTOGRAPHIC ACT

 Limited to 12 participants.

 This workshop takes place at the Woodfords Club, a historic clubhouse and social club in Portland, with a focus on being non-sectarian and non-political.
-Attendees will have access to partner The Bakery Collective, a state of the art self-service darkroom and digital imaging facility located near Woodford’s Corner.
-Each participant will have 24/7 access to the lab and including the use of darkroom, computer, scanner and printer.
+Attendees will have access to additional offerings for onlocation printing and darkroom services provided by partner The Bakery Collective.

 Over five days, participants will photograph intensively, pushing the boundaries of their creative process while exploring their obsessions and contradictions.
 This workshop revolves around photography as a means of asserting a personal perception of the world.
 Looking beyond the purely documentary, these images make up a diary that allow this inventory of images to cut free from the constraints underlying the transcription of objective reality.